inspektor-dev/inspektor/docs/docs/intro.md

 ```
 ## Inspektor basic features

-The above steps will run a postgres instance, controlplane and dataplane.
-The dataplane is connected to the same postgres container that used by controlplane to store metadata to ease out the complexitiy.
-But, you can connect to any postgres instance as you like by tinkering the dataplane
+The above steps will run a Postgres instance, controlplane and dataplane.
+The dataplane is connected to the same Postgres container that is used by controlplane to store metadata to ease out the complexitiy.
+But, you can connect to any Postgres instance as you like by tinkering with the dataplane config file.
-config file.

-In this sample database, we want to protect first_name of actor table.
-For this we have to define policy using Open Policy Agent.
-We have already defined that policy on sample repo. (https://github.com/poonai/inspektor-policy.git)
+In this sample database, we want to protect first_name of the actor table.
+For this, we have to define policy using Open Policy Agent.
+We have already defined that policy on [sample repo](https://github.com/poonai/inspektor-policy.git)

-Now hit the [http://localhost:3123](http://localhost:3123) and use the following credentials to login to the dashboard.
+Now hit the [http://localhost:3123](http://localhost:3123) and use the following credentials to login into the dashboard.

 ```
 username: admin